seasonfall27/CECS327-HW4/README.md

 #### **Running the Client**
 1. In the different command prompt terminal, change directory to where the project files are located using the cd command.
-See example above.

 2. Compile the Client class using the following command: